 Party was the primary vote determinant.
 The date of the poll shows up as a secondary variable.
 This implies some voters depended on new information generated by the campaigns.
 Their take on this new information was likely dependent on their political perspective.

-QUESTIONS INCLUDED: Now, I would like to talk to you about some measures that will be on the November ballot.
-If the election were held today on ________________, would you vote yes or no?
+QUESTION: Now, I would like to talk to you about some measures that will be on the November ballot.
+If the election were held today on Measure 89: Amends Constitution: State/political subdivision shall not deny or abridge equality of rights on account of sex, would you vote yes or no?

 IF YES/NO: Is that strongly or somewhat?

 IF DON’T KNOW: Which way do you lean?

 SURVEYS: 400 live telephone interviews were conducted of likely State of Oregon voters on October 13-16 and again on October 27-30 2014.
 Both landlines and cell phones were included.
 Likelihood was determined by a model overlaid on the voter file.
 The margin of error at the sample median is plus or minus five percent.

 TREE ANALYSIS: Standard CHAID was applied to a pooled data set constructed from the above two surveys.The dependent variable in each case is the specific ballot choice.
 Independent variables were the same in all analyses.
 These include: Poll Date, Gender, Age, Party, Congressional District, Vote Frequency, Homeownership, Union Membership, Marital Status, Religious Importance, Religious Attendance, Education, and Income.